 Organizations can choose to set up help desk email addresses.
 For example, an organization can have one email for HR issues (firstname.lastname@example.org) and another for all other issues (email@example.com).
 Tickets created through the HR address are assigned an HR request type, which routes them to a specific tech group.
 Tickets created through the general support address are assigned a general request type.
 Tech groups who receive general request types must evaluate the ticket and assign the appropriate request type to each ticket.

-Identify the help desk email accounts your organization has set up:
+Identify the help desk email accounts your organization has set up in the table below.

 |Email Address||Request Type||Tech Group|